Boson Sampling with Gaussian input states: toward efficient scaling and certification: Abstract

 \section{Abstract}

-A universal quantum computer of moderate scale is not available yet, however intermediate models of quantum computation would still permit demonstrations of a quantum computational advantage over classical computing and could challenge the Extended Church-Turing Thesis.
+A universal quantum computer of large scale is not available yet, however, intermediate models of quantum computation would still permit demonstrations of a quantum computational advantage over classical computing and could challenge the Extended Church-Turing Thesis.
 One of these models based on single photons interacting via linear optics is called Boson Sampling.
-Proof-of-principle Boson Sampling has been demonstrated, but the number of photons used for these demonstrations is below the level required to claim quantum computational advantage.
-To make progress with this problem, here we conclude that the most practically achievable pathway to scale Boson Sampling experiments with current technologies is by combining continuous-variables quantum information and temporal encoding.
-We propose the use of switchable dual-homodyne and single-photon detections, the temporal loop technique and scattershot based Boson Sampling.
-This proposal gives details as to what the required assumptions are and a pathway for a quantum optical demonstration of quantum computational advantage.
-Furthermore, this particular combination of techniques permits a single efficient implementation of Boson Sampling and efficient verification in a single experimental setup.
+Although Boson Sampling was demonstrated and the threshold to claim quantum computational advantage was achieved, the question of how to scale up Boson Sampling experiments remains.
+To make progress with this problem, here we present a practically achievable pathway to scale Boson Sampling experiments by combining continuous-variable quantum information and temporal encoding.
+We propose the combination of switchable dual-homodyne and single-photon detections, the temporal loop technique, and scattershot-based Boson Sampling.
+We detail the required assumptions for concluding computational hardness for this configuration.
+Furthermore, this particular combination of techniques moves towards an efficient scaling and certification of Boson Sampling, all in a single experimental setup.